Exploring a little bit of Europe in the U.S.

 3. St. Augustine, Florida (Spain)

 For those of you who missed out on the hot summer nights in Spain, St. Augustine is the perfect option.
 Located on the Atlantic coast of northeastern Florida, St. Augustine will make you feel like you took a trip to Spain.
-It was founded in 1565 by Don Pedro Menendez de Aviles, an explorer from Spain, making it the oldest continuously inhabited European-established settlement in the U.S.
+It was founded in 1565 by Don Pedro Menendez de Aviles, an explorer from Spain.
+So it’s the oldest continuously inhabited European-established settlement in the U.S.

 If you’re coming with family, you can have some fun by visiting the St. Augustine Lighthouse and Maritime Museum or enjoy the company of dolphins at the Marineland Dolphin Adventure.
 Other attractions include Castillo de San Marcos, a stone masonry fortress along Matanzas Bay on the city’s western edge, and the grand Hotel Ponce de Léon at Flagler College.
 If being on the water is more your style, you can try a boat charter around the waterways of St. Augustine or get your adrenaline pumping with Extreme Water Adventures.